munin-monitoring/munin-monitoring.github.io/_pages/community.md

 - [irc://irc6.oftc.net/#munin](irc://irc6.oftc.net/#munin)

 #### Chat-Meetings
-Usually these will be held on Tuesday evenings (starting at 19:30 UTC).
+Usually these will be held on Wednesday evenings (starting at 20:30 Europe/Paris time, following the DST).
 Thanks to [​MeetBot](http://wiki.debian.org/MeetBot), [​minutes of the meetings](http://meetbot.debian.net/munin/) are written automatically :-)

 ### Mailing lists